 “There was a lot to the application.
 I’m not that tech-savvy,” Duncan says.
 “But every time I needed assistance, [the program was] there for me—throughout the entire process.
 I am so glad that I gave it a try.
 I’m living proof; the program works.
 I have a job!”

 At the most recent RTA hiring event, 32 people were interviewed, and 23 were hired, pending a background check.
 At the previous event, the numbers were 16 people interviewed and eight hired, also with a background check pending.
-The two-person team mainly works with RTA and the Cleveland Clinic but has also had hiring events with Dominion Energy
+The two-person team mainly works with RTA and the Cleveland Clinic but has also had hiring events with Dominion Energy, AT&T and MGM.

 The program aims to turn each person’s experience into a success story, with individual attention as well as opportunities for job seekers to meet with employers who are ready to hire.
 They specialize in efficiency.
 “There was a need in the community, and we began to alleviate the barriers between the community and the employers,” Williams says.